-Sit down with a financial wellness peer mentor to help you understand your personal finances.
-Peer mentors can answer basic money management questions and help you create a personal spending plan.
+Sit down with a financial wellness peer educator to help you understand your personal finances.
+Peers can answer basic money management questions and help you create a personal spending plan.
 Schedule an appointment online or come to our walk-in office hours:

 If you'd like to schedule a presentation, please do so here.

 We are a peer-to-peer financial wellness program housed in the Financial Aid and Scholarships Office at UC Berkeley.
 We offer workshops and one-on-one appointments to help students manage their personal finances in college and beyond.
 Connect with us through our student-run blog and on Facebook!

 For many college students, money can be an extremely important and sometimes stressful topic.
 We know that understanding how to manage your money is an important part of your success as a student and as a UC Berkeley alum.
 Our mission is to give all Berkeley students the tools and resources that will empower them to make informed financial decisions now and in the future.

 Six Steps Toward Financial Success: